markaylett/developer/docs/articles/limitorderbooks/README.md

 Each trade transaction comprises two matched orders.
 These orders can be classified both in terms of a buyer and a seller or a maker and a taker.
-To avoid confusion, trades are often referred to from the taker's perspective as "paid" and "given":
+To avoid confusion, trades are often referred to from the taker's perspective as "paid" or "given":

-Paid: taker buys
+Paid: taker bought or "lifted the offer".

-Given: taker sells
+Given: taker sold or "hit the bid".

 This terminology is particular relevant for public trade feeds, where an Exchange may publicise anonymised trade information from the taker's perspective.